Cairnarvon/goldbug/doc/cipher.rst

    :param key: an integer, ideally between 0 and 26.

-   .. method:: encrypt(text, strip=False)

-      Because the Caesar cipher only operates on alphabetic character, non-alphabetic characters show up in the ciphertext unmolested, which will make cryptanalysis even easier.
-If this is undesirable, set the :data:`strip` parameter to :const:`True`.

 .. class:: Rot13()

    ROT13 is a special case of the :class:`Caesar` cipher.
 In effect, it is the